 No does mean no. A four-year-old can understand it.
 So, what changed when he became 16 years of age, forced a girl into a closet at a house party, and vigorously kissed her on the mouth even though she specifically demanded that he “please stop”?
 He began listening to the imaginary voice of a trope instead of listening to the very real human voice right in front of him.

-One thought on “No: A Negative Response”
+One Reply to “No: A Negative Response”